PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 04:10:56
+Last updated: 2024-04-07 04:11:30
-Random Quote: So Robin?
-Guess who nailed the chick from "Metro News One" last night! - Barney Stinson
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman